 There is a better way to do presentations! to the tech and geek communities, which led to the "Presenting for Geeks" workshops, which led to "Presenting for Geeks" - The Ebook.

-So I am very happy to announce that my first ebook, Presenting for Geeks, is now available for purchase from the Amazon Kindle Store (US, UK, Germany), the Apple iBookstore (US, UK, Germany) and from Google play.
+So I am very happy to announce that my first ebook, Presenting for Geeks, is now available for purchase from the Amazon Kindle Store (US, UK, Germany).

 As the title suggests, this book is mainly aimed at the average techie or geek who needs to give a presentation about a technical topic.
 The basics discussed in the book are applicable to any type of presentation, but it does also cover geek-specific topics such as presenting source code and running software demos in a terminal window.

 Presenting for Geeks doesn't offer a completely new approach to presentations.
 Instead, it brings the concepts that have already been proven to work in other contexts to the world of tech presentations.
 Presentation Zen is often misunderstood and reduced to

 use photos.
 In this book, I'll show you that the approach goes beyond that and that it is perfectly applicable to technical presentations.

 The geek community has already noticed the trend towards more visual presentations.
 Some speakers have embraced the idea and others are starting to copy it but haven't fully grokked the concept yet.
 I see Presenting for Geeks as my small contribution to this ongoing move towards more engaging, more visual technical presentations.
 My dream is that in a few years from now, we can attend a technical presentation and expect not to be bothered by slide upon slide filled with bullet points.
 Let's make it happen - we're not that far off.

 P.S.
 Both Amazon and Leanpub will let you download an excerpt from the book's beginning, so that you can "try before you buy".
 Also, JAXenter posted an excerpt from chapter 3, What to do when things go wrong.